haochenuw/coupgame/Notes.md

 - ~~Rematch~~ Wednesday, May 26, 2021

-- Random distribute initial cards to players.
+- ~~distribute initial cards to players.~~ Thursday, May 27, 2021

+- ~~Randomize initial cards~~ Thursday, May 27, 2021

+- ~~Activity log~~ Sunday, May 30, 2021
+    - scrollable list

 - Challengable actions.
-    - define a new action that's challengable
+    - ~~allow defining a a new action that's challengable~~ Sunday, May 30, 2021
-    - handle challenge requests
-    - handle challenge confirm
+    - ~~handle other player's challenge, confirm and display it. ~~ Sunday, May 30, 2021
-    - handle reveal requests
+    - handle reveals from the original player
-    - send result of challenge.
+    - compute and send result of challenge.
+    - in challenge state, other actions should be disregarded.

+-